yalicee/march-23-fun-pairing-katas/README.md

 2. In your katas folder you will find a `*.js` file for each problem that needs solving.
 You can write your solution code here.
 3. Each kata will need a `*.test.js` file associated with it, in the `__tests__` folder.
 You can write tests for your code here!
 You will need to import the function using `const <functionName> = require('../path/to/function')`.
 For example: `const sumDigits = require('../katas/sum-digits.js')`
 4. Run `npm test` to run every test in your `__tests__` folder.
 Whenever you get one or two tests done, swap your pair roles!
-5. Below is a suggested order in which to do the katas, but it isn't compulsory. **Start with `sumDigits` as we have provided ideas for tests for this one**
+5. Below are two sets of katas for you to work on.
+Please do section 1 first - the order of the katas is a recommendation, but is not compulsory.
+However, do **start with `sumDigits` as we have provided ideas for tests for this one**.

+### Section 1

 - sumDigits (_we've provided some ideas for tests for this one_)
 - countVeg
 - alternateCase
 - getCentury
 - areOrdered
--   orderVeg
 - checkUsernames
 - maxAndMin
 - sumArgs
+- sumAscii
+- getYearsOfGrowth

+### Section 2

+**_Note_**: think carefully about which Jest matcher is appropriate for each case!

+- orderVeg
+- checkStudents
 - range
 - removeDuplicates
+- getDistinctLetters
--   sumAscii
+- getMostRepeated
 - mergeArrays
--   checkStudents
--   getYearsOfGrowth
--   getDistinctLetters
 - getFrequencies
--   getMostRepeated
 - lengthenDate
 - caesarCipher

 ## Resources